- Can I get an exe?

 Though the codebase is ready for the port, it’s not a trivial task and anyone

-seeking to port it will need a deep understanding of Linux, X11, OpenGL, and
+seeking to port it will need a deep understanding of Linux, X11, Vulkan, and

 Win32 (to ensure matching semantics).